Insight

 9. The Philippines

-According to research from Payoneer, the most popular freelance jobs for Filipinos are sales and marketing, customer service, and data entry/internet research.
+The Philippines has one of the fastest-growing freelancing workforces in the world.
+Some of the most popular freelance jobs for Filipinos are sales and marketing, customer service, and data entry/internet research.
 Other top freelance professions in the Philippines include virtual assistants and video editing.

 In addition to their work talents, Filipinos are often proficient in English and are known for their strong work ethic.